Mid Coast Fantasy Baseball League Rules

 Injured Reserves (Subsection D)

 1) The league will establish an injured reserve (IR) list.
 No fantasy team can carry more than ten players on that list at one time.
 There are two types of injured list, short term and long term.
 Eight players can remain on the short term list as long as they are indicated as DL (Disabled) or Questionable on the CBS rosters page.
+Players cannot remain in the teams line up if they are listed as disabled or questionable.
 Two players may be maintained on the long term IR list as long as they are listed as out for the season for that year.
 A player listed as probable on CBS does not qualify for the DL.
 Minor League players must be listed as Disabled on MILB.com.
 Owners will not receive a forfeit for a violation of this rule, however will be penalized in accordance Section Four, Subsection H. Once a player has been discovered as not qualifying for the injured reserve squad they must be removed within 24 hours of notification by CBS.
 Continued failure to correct this problem, owners can receive further penalty by the Commissioner such as the loss of draft picks and possible suspension or forfeiture of team.

 2) If an MLB team places a player on the disable list, then that injured player may stay on a MCFBL teams regular roster, be placed on the injured reserve list or released.